 3. Choose the right software

-As with any process that involves relatively new technology, it is vital to choose the right asynchronous interview software to meet your recruiting needs.
+As with any process that involves relatively new technology, it is vital to choose the right asynchronous interview software to meet your digital recruitment needs.
 There is a dizzying array of providers out there so ensure you know your criteria for software selection.

 Do you want to reduce the time spent on phone screening and implement one-way virtual interviews?
 Or do you want to conduct live video interviews?
 Or both?
 Listing down your requirements will help you focus on the desired functionalities when researching options.

 While candidates may struggle to adjust to the shift towards video interviews, recruiters may also see it as another technological hurdle.
 However, the benefits far outweigh the pitfalls, which means it is likely to increase in use and popularity over the next year.
-For those thinking of implementing AVIs in the year ahead, the secret sauce is to apply the human touch and get your software selection right to set yourself up for future recruitment success!
+For those thinking of implementing AVIs for digital recruitment in the year ahead, the secret sauce is to apply the human touch and get your software selection right to set yourself up for future recruitment success!